 Cons

-- Calibrating and pairing this device with other devices can take time, particularly for the crossover level.
+• Calibration and pairing with other devices take time, especially for the crossover level.

 Buyer’s Guide